solodev/cloud-documentation/src/pages/sites/add/index.md

 When choosing to add a CMS site you will be presented with the "Add CMS Site" form.
 This form consists of five fields, four of which are required to generate your new site.

 #### Name (Required)

+!!!Please Note:
+A valid <a href="/infrastructure/domains/">domain name</a> is required.
+!!!

 Enter a name for your site in the blank field.
 Choose a domain from the drop-down menu on the right to associate with your site.
 You must have a valid <a href="/infrastructure/domains/">domain name</a> and point your DNS to this server.
 If you do not currently have a domain name, you can choose the "<a href="/infrastructure/domains/add/">Add Domain</a>" option from the drop-down menu.